 Prior to joining the agency, Margaret worked twice on the client side at Unilever and Diageo.
 In 2006, Margaret was appointed as non-executive director of the Admiral Group, one of the UK’s top car insurance companies.
 Margaret and her husband Quentin have been married for 14 years.

 Lady Angela Lamport

-Tiffany Circle Ambassador and Trustee, British Red Cross
+Tiffany Circle Ambassador and London President, British Red Cross

 Following a career in the Foreign Office, including overseas postings in the US, Middle East and Italy, Angela worked for various organisations in London and was also a school governor.